 Any transfer courses that are used to fulfill the MS requirements cannot be counted toward the PhD requirements, with the exception of double-counted Virginia Tech courses taken by Virginia Tech students who are enrolled in the Accelerated Undergraduate/Graduate (UG/G) program.
 Please see the transfer credit section for more information.
+Table of Contents

-V. Requirements for the Engineering Mechanics Degree of Doctor of Philosophy (PhD)
+VIII.
+Requirements for the Engineering Mechanics Degree of Doctor of Philosophy (PhD)